NaYeojung/NaYeojung/README.md

 </div>

 Hi, my name is KimYoujung.<br>
-I'm 22 years old and in third grade.<br>
-I like listening to music.
-These are my favorite musician.
-- Lauv
-- Jang beomjun
-- Jannabi

 I want to learn many things in this class during the semester. <br>
 Thank you.